> Brief Introduction of Rare Earth Metals

 Great quantities of rare earth ores are known in California, but current mining is not significant enough to strategically control any portion of the global rare earths market.

-Rare earths are traded on the NYSE in the form of ETFs that represent a basket of supplier and mining stocks, as opposed to trading in the metals themselves.
+Rare earths are traded on the NYSE in the form of ETFs representing a basket of supplier and mining stocks, as opposed to trading in the metals themselves.
 This is due to their rarity and price, as well as their almost strictly industrial consumption.

 Rare earth metals are not considered a good physical investment like precious metals, which hold low-tech intrinsic value.

-In order of increasing atomic mass, the rare earth metals and some of their common applications are given below.
+In ascending order of atomic mass, the rare earth metals and some of their typical applications are given below.

 Scandium: Atomic weight 21.
 Used to strengthen aluminum alloys.